These 9 Technical Shoes Are Secretly Perfect for Day Hikes

 La Sportiva TX4

-For a good mix of support and comfort for heavy load approaches and hikes without the ultra bulky, stiff feel of a hiking boot, look no further.
+For a good mix of support and comfort for heavy load approaches and hikes without the ultra bulky, stiff feel of a hiking boot, the TX4 is your go-to.
 The durable leather upper is partially wrapped with a thick band of rubber to help with torsional rigidity when the footing ahead is rocky and uneven.
 Underfoot, the outsole features La Sportiva’s Trail Bite Heel Braking Platform, a multi-directional deep lug pattern that’s ideal for wet, muddy and loose rocky conditions, making these the best approach shoe for the non-climber who wants more of a hiking shoe.

 Outsole: Vibram Mega-Grip Traverse with Impact Brake System